FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 1. Download the latest version of Wabbajack.
 Do not run anything until instructed to do so.
 Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.
 2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 (C:\ will be used as an example, but it can be placed in any drive.)
 Name this folder “Wabbajack”.
 3. Create a second folder called C:\Dungeons & Deviousness.
 This folder is where the modlist will be installed.
-4. Double check that you have not placed any of these folders in your Skyrim: Special Edition installation directory.
+4. Double check that you have not placed any of these folders in your Skyrim: Special Edition installation directory, your Documents folder, your Downloads folder, your Program Files folder, your Program Files (x86) folder, or on your Desktop.
 5. Ensure that C:\Dungeons & Deviousness is completely empty.
 6. Ensure that Wabbajack.exe is in C:\Wabbajack.